ashapochka/trackvac/README.md

 brownie test
 ```

-The unit tests included in this mix are very generic and should work with any ERC20 compliant smart contract.
-To use them in your own project, all you must do is modify the deployment logic in the [`tests/conftest.py::token`](tests/tokentest/conftest.py) fixture.
+The unit tests included in this prototype demonstrate scenarios of registration and validation of the vaccination certificates by running the smart contracts inside Ganache.

 ## Resources

-To get started with Brownie:

-* Check out the other [Brownie mixes](https://github.com/brownie-mix/) that can be used as a starting point for your own contracts.
-They also provide example code to help you get started.
-* ["Getting Started with Brownie"](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99) is a good tutorial to help you familiarize yourself with Brownie.
-* For more in-depth information, read the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/).
+* Check out the medium post [TODO](https://TODO/) describing the concepts and architecture behind this prototype.

 Any questions?
-Join our [Gitter](https://gitter.im/eth-brownie/community) channel to chat and share with others in the community.
+Reach to me by submitting an issue for this repository.

 ## License